TheonlyIcebear/Bloxflip.py/docs/index.rst

 >>> auth = ""
 >>> Currency.Balance(auth)

-Every function requires you to pass a valid bloxflip authorization, Besides ``bloxflip.Authorization.Generate`` With the Generate function you must pass a roblox valid roblox cookie and it will return you a valid bloxflip authorization.
+Every function requires you to pass a valid bloxflip authorization, Besides ``bloxflip.Authorization.Generate`` and ``bloxflip.Crash.Crashpoints``
+With the Generate function you must pass a roblox valid roblox cookie and it will return you a valid bloxflip authorization.